 How It Works

-Vow writing services can range from about $400–$2,000, depending on the kinds of packages and customized services you choose.
+In terms of cost, vow writing services can range from about $400–$2,000, depending on the kind of package and customized service you choose.
 Can’t afford that?
-Look into DIY kits from vow writing companies that offer tips on writing vows without the heftier price tag of the one-on-one consultation.
+Look into DIY kits from vow-writing companies that offer tips on writing vows without the heftier price tag of the one-on-one consultation.

 Traditional Vows Have Their Place

 Not into the idea of writing your own vows or reading them in front of others?
 Don’t worry.
 Traditional vows still have their place—whether you are having a religious ceremony or you just like the idea of reciting the same ones your parents and grandparents did.

 You can have the best of both worlds by saying traditional vows during your ceremony and then reading your own vows to each other in private, and even have your videographer capture the experience.